WDRB: As a Fox affiliate

 The station began phasing out the "Fox 41" branding in favor of simply branding by the WDRB call letters in May 2011.
 While this occurred shortly after sister station KTRV-TV in Boise, Idaho, unexpectedly lost its Fox affiliation, station management stated that the rebrand was done in order to bring its branding in line with Louisville's other major network stations, which have all long branded with their call letters.
 Additionally, management wanted to distinguish the station from Fox News Channel.

 In May 2013, WDRB began construction of an additional 11,000 sqft of space at its Muhammad Ali Boulevard studio facility, including an expanded newsroom and sales area; the addition of two conference rooms; offices for finance and editing departments; and the addition of a secondary studio to be used for commercial and station projects.
 The $1.7 million expanded facility opened on May 5, 2014; as a result of the expansion, sister station WBKI-TV relocated its 10 employees from that station's offices in the Kaden Tower into the WDRB facility.
 Bill Lamb, who had been general manager of Block's Louisville stations since 2001, was hired by Fox Television Stations in 2019 to run that company's KTTV and KCOP-TV in Los Angeles.

 On August 1, 2025, Gray Media announced it would purchase Block's television stations, including WDRB and WBKI.
 The $80 million transaction would put the stations under common operation with NBC affiliate WAVE (channel 3).
+The sale was approved by the Federal Communications Commission (FCC) on May 6, 2026, including authority for Gray to own three TV station licenses in the Louisville market, and completed the same day.